Suncor and Shell urge Canadian regulator to review contentious Enbridge pipeline plan

-Suncor Energy, Canada's second-largest oil producer, and Shell Canada Ltd, a subsidiary of Royal Dutch Shell wrote to the National Energy Board on Friday opposing Enbridge's plans.
+Suncor Energy Inc, Canada's second-largest oil producer, and Shell Canada Ltd, a unit of Royal Dutch Shell PLC wrote to the National Energy Board (NEB) on Friday opposing Enbridge's plans.

-They join MEG Energy and the Explorers and Producers Association of Canada (EPAC) in a growing chorus of dissent against Enbridge's proposal to introduce long-term fixed-volume contracts on North America's largest pipeline system.
+They join MEG Energy Corp and the Explorers and Producers Association of Canada (EPAC) in growing dissent against Enbridge's proposal to introduce long-term fixed-volume contracts on North America's largest pipeline system.

 The 2.85-million-barrel-per-day Mainline carries the bulk of Canadian crude exports to the United States, and currently allocates capacity on a monthly basis.
 It is a crucial conduit for producers at a time when pipeline capacity is so constrained the Alberta government last week extended mandatory production curtailments.